prinzdezibel/terraform-hcloud-nixos/README.md

 To manage your cluster with `kubectl`, you can either use SSH to connect to a control plane node or connect to the Kube API directly.

 ## Troubleshooting
-Sometimes `terraform apply` results in an error occurs during execution of Kustomize scripts.
+Sometimes `terraform apply` results in an error during execution of Kustomize scripts.
 I've not been able to figure out the reason, but it is most likely a timing problem.
 Perhaps the resources are not created yet.
 Solution is to re-execute `terraform apply`.
 It should succeed the second time without error.